OleVik/riloadr-wordpress/riloadr-for-wordpress/README.txt

 Tags: images, responsive, riloadr
 Requires at least: 3.0.0
 Tested up to: 3.3.2
-Stable tag: 1.2.0
+Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Riloadr for WordPress is a cross-browser responsive images loader for WordPress 3.0.0 and up.

 == Description ==
-Forked from: <a href="https://github.com/tubalmartin/riloadr">https://github.com/tubalmartin/riloadr</a>
+Based on <a href="https://github.com/tubalmartin/riloadr">Riloadr</a>.

-A cross-browser jQuery responsive images loader for WordPress (3+): The goal of this library is to deliver optimized, contextual image sizes in responsive layouts that utilize dramatically different image sizes at different resolutions in order to improve page load time.
+A cross-browser jQuery responsive images loader for WordPress: The goal of this library is to deliver optimized, contextual image sizes in responsive layouts that utilize dramatically different image sizes at different resolutions in order to improve page load time.